JuliaData/DataFramesMeta.jl/docs/src/index.md

 @transform df :a + $(get_column_name(x))
 ```

-### Operations with multiple columns at once using `AsTable` inside operations
+## Operations with multiple columns at once using `AsTable` inside operations

 In operations, it is also allowed to use `AsTable(cols)` to work with
 multiple columns at once, where the columns are grouped together in a
 `NamedTuple`.
 When `AsTable(cols)` appears in a operation, no
 other columns may be referenced in the block.

-`AsTable` on the right-hand-side also allows the use of the special
+`AsTable` on the right-hand side also allows the use of the special
-column selectors `Not`, `Between`, and regular expressions.
-As well
+column selectors `Not`, `Between`, and regular expressions, as well
 as working with lists of variables programmatically.

 For example, consider a collection of column names `vars`, such that